BaomuAndKaiyuo/SelfRelocationDriver/README.md

 # SelfRelocationDriver
-THIS IS A DEMO SAMPLE driver that self relocates itself to a nonpaged pool and keeps running.
+THIS IS A DEMO SAMPLE driver that relocates itself to a nonpaged pool and keeps running.

 Below is the sequenece.
 1. In the DriverEntry, the driver allocates nonpaged pool and moved itself to the nonpaged pool memory